massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 Introduction
 ============

+Massa introduces more options when it comes to meeting different requirements for execution contexts.

-In Massa, you can execute arbitrary smart contracts.
+You can execute arbitrary smart contracts.
 You are not limited to the classic way of deploying and then calling that contract.
 There are different possibilities how to execute smart contracts depending on the context.
 This documentation will explain you different possibilities and how to use them.
 You can choose the one that most matches your use-case.